jsonresume/resume-cli/README.md

     resume publish

 This will command will guide you through the publish process.
-You will have options to publish as a ge
+Consider using the theme flag to style your resume.

+Example: `resume export --theme crisp`
+Example: `resume export --theme traditional`
+Example: `resume export --theme modern`